Skip to main content

 Grading scale

 At the end of the teaching year, pupils who have attended grades 1, 2, 3, 4 and 5 and provided that they fulfil the promotion requirements (as outlined in the following section) are awarded a "Progress Certificate", while pupils who have attended grade 6 are awarded a "Leaving Certificate".
-On the Progress Certificates awarded at the end of grades 1, 2, 3, 4 and 5, only the characterization “Promoted” is written, without any marks, while on the Leaving Certificate, apart from “Promoted”, the verbal characterization of the grade is also written (“Excellent”, “Very Good”, “Good”, “Almost Good”), as well as the equivalent arithmetic symbol which consists of the average yearly performance grade of the pupil.
+Progress Certificates bare the indication 'Promoted' only, there are no marks.
 The "Progress Certificate" is a prerequisite for enrolment in the next grade.
+Leaving Certificates bare the indication 'Graduated' and the general average grade of the year.

 Briefing of parents/guardians in pre-primary and primary schools

-Briefings on issues of behaviour and the progression of pupils constitute a right for parents/guardians and a responsibility for educators.
+Briefings on issues of child conduct and progression constitute a right for parents/guardians and a responsibility for educators.
 These briefings, which also include matters of school work and school operation, take place:

 • At the beginning of the school year.
-The school head and teachers inform the parents/guardians, per grade or collectively, on the timetable and the detailed curriculum, the contact hours and days or on general issues that pertain to the behavior, the progression of pupils and school operation.
+The school head and teachers inform the parents/guardians, per grade or collectively, on the timetable and the detailed curriculum, contact hours and days or on general issues that pertain to child conduct, the progression of pupils and school operation.

-• At least once a month the teacher of each grade sets a specific day and time, after the end of the lessons of the compulsory programme and within working hours.
-The day and time of co-operation are recorded in the register book of the school teachers’ board and parents/guardians are notified in good time.
+• At least once a month the teacher of each grade sets a specific day and time (at the end of classtime) during which she/he is available to meet parents, exchange views and co-operate for the child's benefit.
+The day and time is recorded in the register book of the school teachers’ board and parents/guardians are notified in good time.
 In addition, the classroom teacher can meet in exceptional cases with the parents/guardians, if necessary.

 Progression of pupils

-Under the presidential decree 79/2017, repetition of pre-primary school for children at the age of their transition to grade 1 of primary school, is permissible in cases of serious attending difficulties assessed and confirmed by KESY or by a children’s medical - pedagogical centre evaluation or a relevant certificate from the special education needs and inclusion education coordinator or from an educational coordinator of nipiagogeio teachers, while the parents' consent is required.
+Under presidential decree 79/2017, repetition of pre-primary school for children at the age of their transition to grade 1 of primary school, is permissible in cases of serious attending difficulties assessed and confirmed by KEDASY or a relevant evaluation from the special education needs and inclusion education advisor or from the teacher education advisor of the relevant pre-school.
+In all cases the parents' consent is required.

-In addition, if the absences of a pupil exceed the 100 during the school year, the certificate for enrolment in grade 1 of dimotiko scholeio is provided only by decision of the school teachers' board.
-It is issued after the educational coordinator of nipiagogeio teachers agrees upon it.
-Otherwise, the pupil must repeat his/her attendance of nipiagogeio (law 4610/2019).
+In addition, if the absences of a pupil exceed the 100 during the school year, the certificate for enrolment in grade 1 of the primary school is provided only by decision of the school teachers' board and the agreement of the education advisor.
+Otherwise, the pupil must repeat his/her attendance of nipiagogeio (l.
+4610/2019).

 Dimotiko scholeio (primary school)

-In accordance with presidential decree 121/1995, pupils attending grades 1 and 2 progress to the next grade, as long as the teacher of the class believes that they can respond to the daily oral assessments, the assessment criteria included in the teaching material and the work assigned to them either at school or as homework, and that they can participate in the learning procedure and other school activities.
-Otherwise, they are required to repeat the same grade.
+In accordance with presidential decree 121/1995 and Ministerial Decision Φ.7Α/ΦΜ/212191/Δ1 , pupils attending grades 1 and 2 progress to the next grade, when the main teacher of the class believes that the child concerned can respond to the daily oral assessments, the assessment criteria included in the teaching material and the work assigned either at school or as homework; that the child can adequately participate in the learning procedure and other school activities.
+Otherwise, pupils are required to repeat the same grade.

-Pupils attending grades 3 and 4 progress to the next grade, as long as the majority of the final average grades of their subjects are other than D. Otherwise, they are required to repeat the same grade.
+Pupils attending grades 3 and 4 progress to the next grade, as long as the majority of the final average grades of their subjects are other than D (fail).
+Otherwise, pupils are required to repeat the same grade.

 It is self-evident that grade retention concerns not only the teacher, but also the entire school unit.
 Therefore, the cases of pupils who face the possibility of repeating the grade are a subject of discussion in special pedagogical meetings of the teaching personnel, which are carried out following a decision of the school head.
-At the same time, the relevant educational coordinator is informed.
-The latter deals with each case separately, in co-operation with the classroom teacher and the school head, and state his opinion concerning the further progression of the pupil.
+At the same time, the relevant education advisor is informed.
+The latter deals with each case separately, in co-operation with the classroom teacher and the school head, and state his/her opinion concerning the further progression of the pupil.

 Therefore, the percentage of pupils that repeat a grade at primary schools is pretty low. (usually the percentage remains under 1%).

 As far as progression to the next grade is concerned, apart from the required minimum marks, as defined in presidential decree 121/1995 presented above, regular attendance for a minimum time period of at least half of the school year is required.
-However, in case of justified leave for a time period longer than half of the school year, a pupil can progress to the next grade as long as, upon agreement of their parents, the pupil undergoes and succeeds in a relevant examination within the first 10 days of June or the first 10 days of September.
+In cases of absences for longer periods of time, when justified, the pupil will have to take exams, in order to progress to the next level of education.

 Certification